patlevin/pdn-styletransfer/README.md

 The released version contains an installer that copies the plugin and all its required dependencies and data to the Paint.NET-Effects folder automatically.

+(If you just want to try it out, download the installer directly from [**HERE**](https://github.com/patlevin/pdn-styletransfer/releases/download/v1.0/StyleTransferEffect-Installer.exe))

 ### System requirements

 * Windows 7 or better, **64-bit** version